 Matters to be considered in purchasing a strata unit

 There are particular issues related to buying a strata unit.
 Effectively, you are buying into a strata corporation and will become a member of the strata corporation.
 As well as being responsible for maintaining your own unit, you will share the responsibility for maintaining the common property (the external structure and foundations of the buildings and pipes, cables, wires, ducts and drains).
+It is therefore essential that you have as much information as possible about the corporation before you decide to purchase.

 - particulars of contributions payable in relation to the unit, including details of arrears of contributions related to the unit;